keymapperorg/KeyMapper/docs/quick-start.md

 ![](images/hg-settings-services.png) ![](images/hg-settings-services-light.png)

-### Setup a Key Mapper keyboard
+### Set up a Key Mapper keyboard

+!!! attention "MUST READ to avoid confusion and headaches"
-'A Key Mapper keyboard' through out this documentation refers to any input method that works with Key Mapper.
-The one built-in to Key Mapper is called the "Key Mapper Basic Input Method".
+    **'A Key Mapper keyboard'** through out this documentation refers to any input method that works with Key Mapper.
+There are **only 2** right now.

+    1. The one built-in to Key Mapper is called the "Key Mapper Basic Input Method".
 This one has **NO** on-screen keyboard.

-!!! tip
+You won't see a keyboard when you want to type something.

-    If you want an on-screen keyboard to be available while using Key Mapper, you need to install "Key Mapper GUI Keyboard".
+    2. If you want an on-screen keyboard to be available while using Key Mapper, you need to install "Key Mapper GUI Keyboard".
 It is available on the [Google Play Store](http://gui.keymapper.club), [F-Droid](https://www.f-droid.org/en/packages/io.github.sds100.keymapper.inputmethod.latin/) and [GitHub.](https://github.com/sds100/KeyMapperKeyboard/releases)

+    **'Enable a Key Mapper keyboard'** means turning on the input method in your device's 'Language & Input' settings.
+The location of these settings is often called something else.

+    **'Use/choose a Key Mapper keyboard'** means making the Key Mapper keyboard that you have installed the one that shows up when you want to type something.
+Multiple ways of doing this are described [here](faq.md#how-do-i-change-the-keyboard).
+Android allows multiple input methods to be *enabled* but only *one* to be used at a time.

 Tapping the FIX button next to the input method prompt will allow you to enable a Key Mapper keyboard.
 If you want to perform actions like pressing keyboard keys or entering text you must enable this.